-For the year ended December 31, 2018, direct sales to Boeing represented approximately 16% of total Corporation revenues and are expected to remain at approximately the same level of consolidated revenues in 2018.
-In 2018, direct sales to Airbus represented approximately 24% of total Corporation revenues and are expected to remain at approximately the same level of consolidated revenues in 2019.
-The loss of either of these customers or any significant decline in purchasing by either customer from the Corporation could have a material adverse impact on the Corporation.
+For the year ended December 31, 2019, direct sales to Boeing represented approximately 16% of total Corporation revenues and the direct sales to Airbus represented approximately 23% of total Corporation revenues.
+The loss of either of these customers or any significant decline in purchasing by either customer from the Corporation could have a material adverse impact on the current and forecasted financial results of the Corporation.